 - Next, create a service account.
 You can export the service account credentials to your file system as a JSON, properties, or

-$ rhoas serviceaccount create --name my-service-account \ --file-format env --file-location /tmp/rhosak-serviceaccount.env
+$ rhoas service-account create --short-description my-service-account \ --file-format env --output-file /tmp/kafka-serviceaccount.env

 - Finally, you need to create a topic.
 You can set the number of partitions and retention times using property flags, or omit them to use the defaults.
 These defaults are 1 partition, a retention time of 604,800,000 milliseconds (7 days), and an unlimited partition size.
 So, for example, to create a topic with 15 partitions and the default retention settings, you would enter the following: